ManuelBehrendt/Mera.jl/docs/src/01_hydro_First_Inspection.md

 usedmemory(gas);
 ```

-    Memory used: 85.963 MB
+    Memory used: 86.16 MB

-The assigned data object is now of type *HydroDataType*:
+The assigned data object is now of type `HydroDataType`:

 ```julia